-- (n) Subject to the specific Election Rules described in this By-Law 7, the Company Secretary shall determine conclusively all questions of detail concerning any election. - (o) On completion of counting valid (in their unfettered opinion) votes, the Returning Officer and any Scrutineers shall provide a written report of the result to the Company Secretary (if not the Returning Officer) whereupon the procedures described in By-Law 7.2(c) shall apply, subject only to the application (if any) of By-Law 7.2(l)(iii).
+- (n) Subject to the specific Election Rules described in Part 7 of these By-Laws, the Secretary shall determine conclusively all questions of detail concerning any election. - (o) On completion of counting valid (in their unfettered opinion) votes, the Returning Officer and any Scrutineers shall provide a written report of the result to the Secretary (if not the Returning Officer) whereupon the procedures described in By-Law 7.2(c) shall apply, subject only to the application (if any) of By-Law 7.2(l)(iii).